SkyInkLearning/Azure_DevOps_yaml/README.md

 The deploy stage depends on the publishing stage.

-It will download the artifact zip file, un-zip it, and deploy the code to the site.
+It will push the artifact to replace the current version that is on the site.

 ### Scripts: